rgbimp/Bulls-Cows/README.md

 # Bulls-Cows
-Implementation of the game "Bulls and Cows" using JS and Node.js
+Implementation of the game "Bulls and Cows" (with numbers) using JS and Node.js